danielkrg/ETF-Analysis/README.md

 The backend was created with Node.js and express, and has CORS enabled to allow the client to make requests to the server which is located on a different port.

-The frontend was built with React using Vite for a simpler setup.
-CSV parsing was done with papaparse, and chart generation was done with Chart.js.
+The frontend was built with React using Vite for a simpler setup and faster web development.
+CSV file parsing was done asynchronously with papaparse.
+Chart generation was done client side with Chart.js with the React integration and a Chart.js plugin to allow for zooming and panning.

 ### To run: